(American, born France. 1887–1968)

 1920.
 Miniature french window, painted wood frame, and panes of glass covered with black leather, 30 1/2 x 17 5/8" (77.5 x 44.8 cm), on wood sill 3/4 x 21 x 4" (1.9 x 53.4 x 10.2 cm)

 Constructed by a carpenter in accordance with Marcel Duchamp’s instructions, Fresh Widow is a small version of the double doors commonly called a French window.
-Duchamp was fascinated by themes of sight and perception; here, the expectation of a view through windowpanes is thwarted by opaque black leather, which Duchamp insisted “be shined everyday like shoes.”1 Windows had an important place in the work of Duchamp, who stated, “I used the idea of the window to take a point of departure, as…I used a brush, or I used a form, a specific form of expression….
+Duchamp was fascinated by themes of sight and perception; here, the expectation of a view through windowpanes is thwarted by opaque black leather, which Duchamp insisted “be shined everyday like shoes.”1 Windows had an important place in the artist’s work.
+He stated, “I used the idea of the window to take a point of departure, as…I used a brush, or I used a form, a specific form of expression….
 I could have made 20 windows with a different idea in each one….”2

 Puns and wordplay were also central to Duchamp’s work.
 By changing a few letters, Duchamp transforms “French window”—which the work resembles in form—into “Fresh Widow,” a reference to the recent abundance of widows of World War I fighters.